23 Coffee Hacks That Will Change Your Life (#6 is Pure Genius)

 20. Travel Light with a Collapsible Coffee Cup

-When traveling, you have to be very conscious about what your packing and how much room it takes up.
+When travelling, you have to be very conscious about what you’re packing and how much room it takes up.

 Coffee cups are usually a low priority on the packing list.
 Well, not anymore.
 A collapsible cup takes up less than a quarter of its full size and fits nicely into even the smallest carry-on.